 How to Compare Solar Quotes: 6 Tips

 As you shop around for solar panels, you’ll want to get multiple quotes to compare pricing.
-However, comparing solar quotes is more than just looking at the final cost.
+However, a solar price comparison involves more than just looking at the final cost.
 In other words, it’s not always as simple as it seems.

 This article shares our top tips on how to compare solar quotes so you can be confident that you’re getting a high-quality solar energy system for the best price.